-The Common Language solution was developed to help ensure that networks could always interconnect and deliver quality of service assurance.
-Today, the solution still delivers against that basic and vital goal and also helps in many more ways that are equally and vital to the business.
+The Common Language solution was developed to help ensure that networks could always interconnect and deliver quality of service assurance for the subscribers.
+Today the solution can still deliver against that basic, and vital, goal but it can also help in so many more ways that are equally vital to the operator's business.